Does 1 Degree Lie Angle Make Difference?

 This causes the clubface to point left of the target line (for right-handed golfers) and promotes a pull or a hook.

-Conversely, when the lie angle is too flat, the heel of the club lifts from the ground, pointing the clubface to the right of the target line (for right-handed golfers), resulting in a push or a slice.
+Conversely, when the lie angle is too flat, the club heel lifts from the ground, pointing the clubface to the right of the target line (for right-handed golfers), resulting in a push or a slice.

 The Influence of a 1-Degree Lie Angle Adjustment